josephbertaux/INTT_Geo/README.txt

 which contains the parameters for the affine transforms from each sensor's local coordinate system to its parent ladder's coordinate system.
-Does this for both the measured positions and nominal positions in the intt_geo.root file.
+Does this for both the measured positions and nominal positions in the intt_geo.root file, and computes an additional transform which moves from the measured sensor frame to the nominal sensor frame.

-^^^
-Need to rewrite